Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Comparison of Similarity Assumptions

-In this section, we make a more detailed comparison of the similarity assumption made in~\cite{li2023transfer} and our Assumption~\ref{assump:model-structure}.
-Let $\Upsilon^{(k)} = \left( \Omega^{(0)} - \Omega^{(k)} \right) \Sigma^{(k)} = - \diff \Sigma^{(k)}$, or equivalently $\diff = - \Upsilon^{(k)} \Omega^{(k)}$. \citet{li2023transfer} assumes $\Upsilon^{(k)}$ is column-wise sparse in $L_p$-norm.
-Our Assumption~\ref{assump:model-structure} and the similarity assumption in~\cite{li2023transfer} do not imply each other and are generally incomparable.
-However, our Assumption~\ref{assump:model-structure} can be preferable in some applications.
-First, while the divergence matrix $\Upsilon^{(k)}$ is motivated by the KL divergence between Gaussian distributions, Assumption~\ref{assump:model-structure} is structural and applies to any distribution.
-Second, Assumption~\ref{assump:model-structure} is naturally interpreted in Gaussian graphical models, unlike the similarity assumption in~\cite{li2023transfer}.
-Finally, a technical advantage of our assumption is that, while sparsity in $\diff$ does not generally imply sparsity in $\Upsilon^{(k)}$, or vice versa, further assumptions on $\Sigma^{(k)}$ or $\Omega^{(k)}$ can establish one or both directions.
-For example, note that
+In this section, we provide a more detailed comparison between our Assumption~\ref{assump:model-structure} and the similarity assumption used in~\cite{li2023transfer}.
+Let

+or equivalently, $\diff = -\Upsilon^{(k)} \Omega^{(k)}$. \citet{li2023transfer} assume that $\Upsilon^{(k)}$ is column-wise sparse in the $L_p$-norm.
+While our Assumption~\ref{assump:model-structure} and the assumption in~\cite{li2023transfer} do not imply each other and are generally not directly comparable, our assumption may be more suitable in certain applications.

+First, whereas $\Upsilon^{(k)}$ is motivated by controlling the KL divergence between Gaussian distributions, our Assumption~\ref{assump:model-structure} is purely structural and applicable to general distributions.
+Second, our assumption offers a natural interpretation in Gaussian graphical models, unlike the divergence-based similarity assumption in~\cite{li2023transfer}.
+Finally, a technical advantage of our framework lies in its flexibility when establishing sparsity relationships.
+While sparsity in $\diff$ does not necessarily imply sparsity in $\Upsilon^{(k)}$, and vice versa, additional structural assumptions on $\Sigma^{(k)}$ or $\Omega^{(k)}$ can relate the two.
+Specifically, we have